Do more with less isn’t just

 service to the client.
 So we embarked on tracking down the solution.

-multi-market operators that need to check operating discrepancies within each
+operators that need to check operating discrepancies within each market and

 The material being sent can be customized replacing the sample logos shown